ZergRael/LootArchive/README.md

 ## Todo

 - One way database synchronization based on guild ranks to disallow spoofing
-- Editable rows for typo fixes or late redistribution
 - Anything you would like ?
 Please create an [issue on Github](https://github.com/ZergRael/LootArchive/issues)

 ## Known issues